-The causes of the environmental justice movement lie in the deep racial inequality that pervaded the America of the 1960s and is still rearing its head today, 60 years later.
-The movement is addressing the burden of disadvantages as well as the lack of advantages and amenities that black and poor communities throughout the United States have to endure.
+The causes of the environmental justice movement lie deep in the racial inequality that pervaded America in the 1960s and still rears its head today, 60 years later.
+The movement is addressing the burden of disadvantages (as well as the lack of advantages and amenities) that Black and poor communities throughout the United States have to endure.

 Even today, environmental injustice is not a thing of the past.
 There are several causes that contribute to the injustice suffered by minority communities, including:

-- Lack of monitoring of pollutants affecting air, soil, and water.
+- Lack of monitoring of pollutants affecting the air, soil, and water

 - Inadequate access to healthy food